CorneelM21/Haptic-Interfaces-Parkinson-Tremor/README.md

 [2] R. A. Hauser et al., "Burden of tremor in Parkinson's disease: A survey study," J. Parkinsons Dis., vol. 15, no. 3, pp. 541-551, Mar.
 2025.

+[3] S. Malden et al., "Patient and Carer-Related Facilitators and Barriers to the Adoption of Assistive Technologies for the Care of Older Adults: Systematic Review," JMIR Aging, vol. 8, p. e73917, Nov.
+2025.

-[3] E. Rocon et al., "Design and Validation of a Rehabilitation Robotic Exoskeleton for Tremor Assessment and Suppression," IEEE Trans.
+[4] E. Rocon et al., "Design and Validation of a Rehabilitation Robotic Exoskeleton for Tremor Assessment and Suppression," IEEE Trans.
 Neural Syst.
 Rehabil.
 Eng., vol. 15, no. 3, pp. 367-378, Sep.
 2007.